Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: threats to validity

 \section{threats to validity}

-\textbf{External Threats.} During the ground truth construction and evaluating our way of calculating EC, we mitigate potential bias by first asking two annotators (two authors of the paper) to manually construct and cross-validate the ``ground truth target element and patch'', the two annotators meet to resolve any disagreement during the annotation, and further discuss with other authors until a consensus is reached.
-For verifiability, we also release our dataset.
-Due to limited resources and cost budget, our experiments use the cost-effective GPT 3.5-Turbo model which may be less effective than newer models in solving the Web test repair task.
-As ChatGPT performance may varies in different settings, our experiments may not generalize beyond the studied settings, and fixing other forms of UI tests (this paper only focuses on Java Selenium Web UI tests).
-We mitigate this threat by reusing settings and suggestions in prior work (e.g., referring to OpenAPI official documentations for prompt design and using temperature 0.8 as prior paper suggested ~\cite{fan2023automated}), and evaluating on several test repair tools that use different algorithms (e.g., text-based and visual-based).
+\textbf{External Threats.} During the ground truth construction and evaluating our way of calculating EC, we mitigate potential bias by asking two annotators to manually construct and cross-validate the ``ground truth target element and patch''.
+The two annotators met to resolve any disagreement during the annotation, and further discussed until a consensus was reached.
+To reduce bias in selection of Web applications, we evaluate on a widely used dataset.
+As with prior evaluations, our findings may not generalize beyond the selected applications and tests in the dataset.
+To encourage future research in Web UI element matching and repair, we also release our dataset.
+Due to limited resources and budget, we use the cost-effective GPT 3.5-Turbo model which may be less effective than newer models in Web test repair.
+Nevertheless, the extended input of a ChatGPT with a larger token limit (e.g., ChatGPT-16k) may still be insufficient for representing UI elements because for a Webpage, there are an average of 224 elements to be matched where the attribute information for each element occupies 101 tokens, 224*101=22624 tokens.
+As ChatGPT performance may vary across settings, our experiments may not generalize beyond the studied settings, and fixing other forms of UI tests (we focus on Java Selenium Web UI tests~\cite{shariff2019improving}).
+We mitigate this threat by reusing settings and suggestions in prior work (e.g., referring to OpenAI documentation for prompt design and using temperature 0.8 as in prior work ~\cite{fan2023automated}), and evaluating several test repair tools that use different algorithms (e.g., text-based and visual-based).
 As our study only evaluates the test repair capability of ChatGPT, the findings may not apply for other LLMs.
-Nevertheless, our suggested workflow of using LLMs to perform global matching and rematching based on inconsistent explanation are still generally applicable.
+Nevertheless, our suggested workflow of using LLMs to perform subsequent matching and rematching based on inconsistent explanations are still generally applicable.

 \textbf{Internal Threats.} Our experimental scripts may have bugs that can affect our results.
-To mitigate this threat, we made our scripts and results publicly available.
+To mitigate this threat, we made our scripts and results publicly available \cite{reproducibility}.